Location: 637 Water St., Newfield, ME 04056

 Effective July 12, 2010, all individuals requesting copies of these records must present positive identification and, if requesting the record of a parent or grandparent and you are not a registered genealogist, proof of direct lineage.

 Registered genealogists may only obtain a non-certified copy of a record, unless they can meet the above requirements for obtaining a certified copy.
 They may only view or obtain a copy of a birth, death, or marriage record.

-Records 100 years older, or older, are considered public records and. informational copies can be issued to anyone requesting them.
+Birth records 75 years or older, marriage records 50 years or older, death records 25 years or older and fetal deaths 50 years or older are considered public records and informational copies can be issued to anyone requesting them.

 2. Why do I need to present positive identification when requesting a record?

-With most requests for records are honest attempts to obtain one’s own personal documentation, some are not, some are attempts to obtain information and document’s needed to assay another person’s identity.
-These documents can be see to obtain driver’s license, state photo ID, social security card, and passport under the assumed name, opening the door to credit card, bank and tax fraud; mail theft, and social security and insurance fraud.
+While most requests for vital records are honest attempts to obtain one’s own personal documentation, some are not; some are attempts to obtain information and documents needed to assume another person’s identity.
+These documents can be used to obtain a driver’s license, state photo ID, social security card, and passport under the assumed name, opening the door to credit card, bank and tax fraud; mail theft, and social security and insurance fraud.
 The requirement that you provide positive identification when requesting a copy of a record helps to protect you and your family from this type of crime.

 3. What are acceptable forms of identification?

 Acceptable forms of identification include a driver’s license, passport or other government issued photo identification.

-- What If I do not have an acceptable photo ID?
+4. What if I do not have an acceptable photo ID?